ujwalap801/JavascriptNew/Scope/scope.md

 # In JavaScript, let and var are used for variable declarations, but they behave differently in terms of scope and hoisting.
 Here's an explanation of each:

+### scope means where we can access specific variables and functions in a code

 ## 1. var
 # Scope:
 var is function-scoped, meaning it is limited to the function in which it is declared.
 If declared outside any function, it becomes globally scoped.